Best Traveling Guide

 TL;DR: Key Takeaways

-• Typical daily budget: City break.
+• Typical daily budget: Culture-first city break.

-• Best travel window: Spring/Fall.
+• Best travel window: EUR 60-120 per day.

 Vienna First-Time Budget Itinerary (2026) travel inspiration 1